-Resident Assistants who desire to hold another position must have prior approval from their Residence Hall Director.
+Resident Assistants who desire to hold another position must have prior approval from their Residence Director.
 You must discuss with them any activities collectively taking more than 10 hours per week.
 This includes a combination of jobs, internships (including student teaching), leadership opportunities, etc.

 Not necessarily, but if you feel something posted online might reflect badly on you or hurt your chances of becoming a Resident Assistant, you should remove it.

 If I have been documented for an incident, can I still be a Resident Assistant?

 Students must be in good standing with the Office of Student Affairs and not currently on a sanction.
 If you currently have a sanction on file, you will not be eligible to be a RA.